TrueC-D/prework-videos-statements-writing-dynamic-programs/README.md

   days_renting = gets.strip.to_i
 end
 ```
 + Great, now we can calculate the additional fee using multiplication.
-So we'll say fee_per_day = 20, and then the fee equals fee_per_day times day renting
+So we'll say fee_per_day = 20, and then the fee equals fee_per_day times day renting.
 ```ruby
 puts "Welcome to the Rental Car Fee Checker!
 To begin, please enter your age." age = gets.strip.to_i